 Most activities require you to enter a predefined password.
-Several access-levels exist, and each of these can be given a specific password.
+Several access-levels exist, and each of these can be given a specific "access-level password".
 (See the Technical Manual for details.)
-The factory default for all these passwords is "1234".
+The factory default for all access-level passwords is "1234".